BretStateham/headlesspi/README.md

 Basically though, you need to pick an `hdmi_group` and an `hdmi_mode`.

-Those settings need to be writtin into the `/boot/config.txt` file.
+Those settings need to be written into the `/boot/config.txt` file.
 You could do that manually, just find the existing entries and edit them, or you can use `raspi-config` in either its interactive mode, or non-interactively from the command line.

 ### hdmi_group

-Basically though, you need to pick an `hdmi_group`.
 The `hdmi_group` can be one of three values:

 | hdmi_group | Result                                   | Description                    |
 | ---------: | ------                                   | ------------------------------ |